glopezmdphd/literature-download-pipeline/README.md

 # Medical Literature Pipeline

 Automates PubMed searches on a schedule, persists results to SQLite with full‑text search, and attempts to fetch open‑access PDFs via DOI and PubMed Central (PMC).
-Outputs database, logs, exports, and PDFs to a OneDrive or Azure path.
+Outputs database, logs, exports, and PDFs to local or OneDrive path.

 Useful for clinical research curation (e.g., CT neurological prognosis, neuroimaging + AI) with incremental updates and export to CSV/Excel.